Safety Tips for water Damage

 Dangers are not over even when the water goes down.
 Do not endanger yourself or your family after a water damage event.
 Keep your children and pets away from the affected areas.
 Try to protect yourself and your family from stress, fatigue, and water-related health hazards.
-The following precautions should help minimize some of the more common water-related hazards, and help insure a safe water damage recovery process:
+The following precautions should help minimize some of the more common water-related hazards, and help insure a safe water damage recovery process.
+This may not be a complete list.
+It is important to use extreme caution.:

 - Don’t go into rooms where ceilings are sagging due to overhead water damage.